arangodb/docs/3.8/graphs-custom-pregel.md

 ## Accumulators

 In PPAs there are special types, called: `Accumulators`.
+There are three different types of Accumulators:
+- VertexAccumulators
+- GlobalAccumulators
+- CustomAccumulators

-Accumulators are used to consume and process messages which are being sent to them during the computational phase (either in the `initProgram` or the `updateProgram`) of a superstep.
+Accumulators are used to consume and process messages which are being sent to them during the computational phase (`initProgram`, `updateProgram`, `onPreStep`, `onPostStep`) of a superstep.
 After a superstep is done, all messages will be processed.

 The manner on how they are going to be processed depends on their `accumulatorType`.

+### Vertex Accumulators

-There is only one exception: A vertex is able to modify their own local accumulator directly during the computational phase, **but only their own**.
+Vertex Accumulators are following the general definition of an Accumulator.
+There is only one exception:
+A vertex is able to modify their own local accumulator directly during the computational phase, **but only their own**.

 In short: Modifications which will be done via messages, will be visible in the next superstep round.
 Changes done locally, are visible directly - but cannot be done from one vertex to another.

+#### Example

-For example, imagine a simple part of the graph like this:
+Imagine a simple part of a graph like this:
 ```
        B  ←  E
     ↗